 Don't be afraid to ask Baylor for recommendation letters after or during your project.
 You may be feeling unsure about how good the letter will be.
-One purpose of this document is to give you better idea of what Baylor thinks about and writes in his letters.
+Check out the "trust" section above and the next few sections for a better idea of what Baylor thinks about and writes in his letters.